ivangfr/okta-springboot-react/README.md

 - Let's add the second group.
 For it, click again on `Add Group` button, enter name `JOBS_CUSTOMER` and for group description type `Jobs Customer Group`.
 Then, click on `Add Group` button.

-## Adding people
+### Adding people

 - In Okta Developer Dashboard, hover the mouse on `Users` then click on `People` menu.

 - Let's add the first person.
-He is from jobs staff.
+He is a Jobs Portal staff member.
 So, click on `Add Person` button and enter the following values in the form

 | Setting | Value |
 | ------- | ----- |